-- Some of the examples of Liabilities are Accounts payable, Expenses payable, Salaries payable, Interest payable.
-The opposite word of the Liability is an Asset.
+- Some of the examples of Liabilities are Accounts payable, Expenses payable, Salaries Payable, Interest payable.
+The opposite word of the liability is an Asset.

-Top 3 Types Of Liabilities in Accounting
+List of Of Liabilities in Accounting

-#1 – Current Liabilities Accounting
+#1 – Current Liabilities

-Current liabilities are the liabilities of a company which are supposed to be paid within twelve months or a year.
+Current liabilitiesCurrent LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
+They're usually salaries payable, expense payable, short term loans etc. are the obligations of a company that are supposed to be paid within twelve months or a year.
 These are generally called as Short term Liabilities

-List of Current Liabilities in Accounting
+List of Current Liabilities